-In FY 2020, OVW is interested in supporting the priority areas identified below.
-Applications proposing activities in the following areas will be given special consideration.
+In FY 2021, OVW is interested in supporting the priority areas identified below.
+Applications proposing activities in the following areas will be given special consideration:

-1. Reduce violent crime against women and promote victim safety through investing in law enforcement, increasing prosecution, and promoting effective prevention.
-Applications meaningfully addressing purpose area 5(a) (34 U.S.C. § 12464(b)(5)(A)) by developing or enhancing specialized courts, consolidating courts and/or dockets, and/or creating special intake centers will receive special consideration.

-- 2. Increase efforts to combat stalking.
-To receive special consideration under this priority, applicants must clearly identify how they will meaningfully engage in efforts to combat stalking. - 3.
-Address the specific challenges that rural communities face in responding to domestic violence, dating violence, sexual assault, and stalking.
-To receive special consideration under this priority, applicants must clearly identify what makes the geographic service area rural and how they will address specific challenges in rural communities.
+- Reduce violent crime against women and promote victim safety through investing in law enforcement, increasing prosecution, and promoting effective prevention.
+Applications meaningfully addressing purpose area 5(a) (34 U.S.C. § 12464(b)(5)(A)) by developing or enhancing specialized courts, consolidating courts and/or dockets, and/or creating special intake centers will receive special consideration. - 2.
+Increase resources for courts and tribes to register protection orders in the National Crime Information Center (NCIC) and give access to tribes to crime information systems.
+Applications meaningfully addressing purpose area 5(d) (34 U.S.C. § 12464(b)(5)(D)) by developing or enhancing safe and confidential information-storage and information-sharing databases within and between court systems will receive special consideration. - Increase efforts to combat stalking.
+To receive special consideration under this priority, applicants must clearly identify how they will meaningfully engage in efforts to combat stalking.